EkSulfur/Sudoku_alpha/README.md

 ### Notes

-The entire project uses signed UTF-8 encoding and follows the C++17 standard.
+The entire project uses **UTF-8 with BOM** encoding and follows the C++17 standard.
 Please maintain consistent encoding if adding new files.

 ### Game Description